Fluffcorn/ios-sticker-packs-app/README.md

 ####Removing Existing Art Assets

-When using ***ios-sticker-packs-app*** for your own iMessage sticker app, remove all resources in the `Art Assets` file group in the Xcode Navigator to get rid of the Fluffcorn art assets and provide your own art.
+When using **ios-sticker-packs-app** for your own iMessage sticker app, remove all resources in the `Art Assets` file group in the Xcode Navigator to get rid of the Fluffcorn art assets and provide your own art.

 ####Settings.bundle

 Standalone iMessage apps do not currently seem to appear in the Settings app. `Settings.bundle` is included if you would like a Settings menu in an iOS app.

-License
+License and Contributing
 -------------
 All art assets in this repository (any images including PNG and APNG) are © 2016 Alisha Liu under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. [![Creative Commons License](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png "Creative Commons License")](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Everything else (the code and text assets) in this repository is made available under MIT License.

 *Visible attribution to ios-sticker-packs-app by Anson Liu, Alisha Liu required if used publicly or commercially.*

+Feature requests, issues, and contributions welcome!